Annika Sörenstam: Solheim Cup captaincy

-Comeback as a senior
+Senior career

 After turning 50 in October 2020, Sörenstam became eligible for the 2021 U.S. Senior Women's Open.
 It was played at Brooklawn Country Club, Fairfield, Connecticut and Sörenstam won by 8 shots, ahead of fellow countrywoman Liselotte Neumann after leading the tournament wire to wire, with her husband Mike McGee as her caddie.
 Ahead of the Senior Open, she played her first LPGA Tour event since 2008, finishing 74th at the 2021 Gainbridge LPGA at Boca Rio.

 Her win at the Senior Open qualified her to play in the 2022 U.S. Women's Open, at which she missed the cut by shooting 13-over.
+In August 2026, Sörenstam finished runner-up at the U.S. Senior Women's Open, two strokes behind Maria McBride.